cpp-best-practices/gui_starter_template/README.md

     cmake -S . -B ./build

 Cmake will automatically create the `./build` folder if it does not exist, and it wil configure the project.

-However, if you have CMake version 3.21+ it is recommended to use one of the presets that are listed in the CmakePresets.json file.
+However, if you have CMake version 3.21+ it is recommended to use one of the configuration presets that are listed in the CmakePresets.json file.

     cmake . --preset <configure-preset>
-	cmake --build --preset <build-preset>
+	cmake --build

 #### (2.b) Configuring via ccmake: